-Note:Older systems do not always have an integrated Bluetooth LE.
+Older systems do not always have an integrated Bluetooth LE.
 In these cases, a Bluetooth USB adapter is required.
-Activate the
+Activate the Bluetooth USB adapter using the Project Wizard.

 After activating the integrated Bluetooth or the Bluetooth USB adapter, devices with Bluetooth are found and created in the project tree.